 - Rain jacket or poncho during the wet season (May-October).

-- Shoes – depending on the activities you have planned, you need a pair of sturdy hiking shoes or lighter walking shoes, and a nice pair of sandals for the evening.
+- Shoes – depending on the activities you have planned, you need a pair of sturdy hiking shoes or light walking shoes, and a nice pair of sandals for the evening.
 I found the cobblestones in Antigua to hard to navigate in sandals and was wearing my sneakers at night.
 Some flat booties may be a better option, particularly in cooler months.
 Water shoes are recommended for activities such as caving at Candelaria and exploring Semuc Champey.

-- A wide brim hat.
+- A wide-brim hat.